Honda CT series

-The Honda CT series was a group of Honda trail bike motorcycles made since 1964.
-The CT designation is a slight exception in Honda nomenclature in that "CT" does not indicate a series of mechanically related bikes, but rather a group of different bikes that are all for casual off-road use.
+The CT series was a group of Honda trail bike motorcycles made since 1964 and still produced as of 2026.
+The CT designation is a slight exception in Honda nomenclature in that "CT" does not indicate a series of mechanically related bikes, but rather a group of different bikes that are all for casual off-road use, as well as being licensable in most models for street use.

 Overview

 A description of the CT-series is necessarily convoluted because it spans several decades during which Honda altered its naming system, re-used previously issued CT designations, assigned different model names for different markets, and sometimes used multiple names for the same model within single markets.
 The most commonly used nomenclature is the name "Trail" being followed by the engine displacement class; thus, several different models bore the "Trail 90" designation, over a 20-year period (making this, collectively, the most popular series).
 Not surprisingly, the assumption is often made that any of the full-sized CT series is a "Trail 90" when first observed.

 The CT designation has been used for the Trail Cub series of bikes since 1964.
 Alongside, a ST-series bike was renamed CT70 for the Canadian and US market from 1969 to 1994 (to further confuse the issue, both the CT70 and Z50 series were dubbed "Mini Trail," again followed by the displacement class).
 Honda also uses the CT designation to cover an Australia-only series of "farm bikes" for agricultural work.
 In 1981 Honda released a CT250S Silk Road "trekking bike", and in 1983 a Japan-only CT50 Motra minibike.
 These last two vehicles are mechanically unrelated to other CT-series bikes, and each other.